 Lake Bohinj is, without a doubt, one of the most wonderful places to visit in Slovenia.
 “Idyllic” is the word that comes to mind when I search for an adjective that captures the essence of this gorgeous place.
-Keep reading to discover 10 exciting things to do at Lake Bohinj, in the summer!
+Keep reading to discover the most exciting things to do at Lake Bohinj!

 Nestled in a valley formed by the Julian Alps, Lake Bohinj is the largest lake in Slovenia and a part of Triglav National Park, Slovenia’s only national park and one of the best national parks in Europe.